DETAILS ABOUT THE 2020 CSA SEASON –> https://movementgroundfarm.wordpress.com/2020-csa-shares/

 What happens if I go on vacation or cannot pick up my produce?

 We will do our best to make sure to get all of your produce even if you go on vacation.
 You just have to communicate with us when to hold your share and when you would like to make it up.
 We send out a text message every Monday before we start harvesting, and this is your chance to tell us if you would like to either: (1) hold your share because you will be going away, or (2) get a double share to make up for a share you missed.

 Can I choose which vegetables I get each week?

-You can choose your own vegetables ONLY if you pick up from our stand at a farmer’s market.
-By May, we will know which farmers markets we will be at.
-There, you can just walk up to our farmstand and choose what you wish within the limit of 5 items/week.
+You can choose your own vegetables ONLY if you elect to pick up from our farm stand or at a farmer’s market.
+But we are still figuring out which farmers markets we will be at this year.
+Most likely we will keep our Westport Farmers Market which is every Saturday from 9am – 1pm.

 For everyone picking up a prepackaged boxed share, you cannot choose which vegetables you are going to get each week.
-But you can choose if you do not wish to try accept any of my spicy peppers.
 Please do not make any other special requests – I just do not have the capacity to tailor any more than I am already doing.
 In the spirit of the CSA, share the produce you do not want with others – and let them know where it came from.